iainurquhart/Taxonomy-3/README.md

 6. Introduction of a 'taxonomy_updated' extension hook which fires when a tree is updated (allows you to clear caches for example)

-7. The taxonomy nav tag can also act as a single tag, meaning a simple unordered list is generated with the full set of existing parameters avaialble to you.
+7. The taxonomy nav tag can also act as a single tag, meaning a simple unordered list is generated with the full set of existing parameters available to you.

 ### Code Examples